 Distribution: This primarily Mexican species reaches the northern limit of its range in southeastern Arizona and southwestern New Mexico (A.O.U.
 1998), where it is a rare summer resident of riparian habitats in montane canyons (Hall and Karubian 1996).

-Current Status: The species breeds in New Mexico in only one canyon in the Peloncillo Mountains, where it has been present annually since 1991.
-Nonbreeding vagrants rarely occur elsewhere in southwestern New Mexico, including in the Animas Mountains (most recently in 2002) and in Catron, Grant, Sierra, and Otero counties.
+In New Mexico, it is found annually in Hidalgo County in the Peloncillo Mountains.
+Nonbreeding vagrants rarely occur elsewhere in southwestern New Mexico, other mountain ranges of southern Hidalgo County (most recently in 2004) and in Catron, Grant, Sierra, and Otero counties.